Car Nicobar-class fast attack craft

-The Car Nicobar class of high-speed offshore patrol vessels are built by Garden Reach Shipbuilders and Engineers (GRSE) for the Indian Navy.
+The Car Nicobar class of high-speed fast attack crafts are built by Garden Reach Shipbuilders and Engineers (GRSE) for the Indian Navy.
 The vessels are designed as a cost-effective platform for patrol, anti-piracy and rescue operations in India's exclusive economic zone.
 In 2023, one of the ships, INS Tarmugli, was donated to the Maldivian Coast Guard.

 The class and its vessels are named for Indian islands.
 They are the first water jet-propelled vessels of the Indian Navy.

 Unlike the United States Coast Guard's similarly sized Sentinel class cutters, the class is propelled by water jets, at up to 35 knots, where the American patrol vessels conventional propulsion systems maximum stated speed is 28 knots.
 Both classes have a mission endurance of 2000 nmi.

 INS Kalpeni (T-75) visited the Port of Colombo, Sri Lanka from 19 to 21 October 2024 as a part of Operational Turnaround.
 The ship with a 70-member was commanded by Lieutenant Commander Sunil K Kulhari.